mrmans0n/smart-adapters/README.md

 If we want to display different cells depending on the data of a single model or something more convoluted, we can specify our own BindableLayoutBuilder interface for the classes to be instantiated.
 The library allows multiple views mapped to the same view object as long as you provide a specific implementation for the viewType method in a BindableLayoutBuilder.

 Here we have an example of a custom BindableLayoutBuilder created for a hypothetical case where the view class depends on the values of the object.
 Ideally it's enough to just overwrite the viewType method and return values depending on the desired view class.
+Also, allowing multiple views for the same type of object has to return true in the allowsMultimapping method.

 ```java
 public class TweetBindableLayoutBuilder extends DefaultBindableLayoutBuilder {